Medications, Interventional Pain Management, and Counseling

 - the hormone calcitonin (in a nasal spray)

 These medications help reduce the pain, inflammation, and damage from CRPS.
 Some tricyclic antidepressants, opioid pain relievers, and blood pressure medications also help patients beat back the symptoms.
 Patches containing lidocaine and similar pain-relievers work for some patients, while a few respond to over-the-counter pain relieving topical creams.
+In addition clonidine in a patch form may help with small areas of hyperalgesia.

 IVs and Interventional Pain Management Treatments for CRPS

-Doctors have been administering IVs, nerve blocks, epidurals, and other related interventions for decades with the hope of relieving CRPS symptoms.
+Doctors have been administering IVs, sympathetic nerve blocks, epidurals, and other related interventions for decades with the hope of relieving CRPS symptoms.

 Spinal cord stimulation is also showing some promise as an experimental CRPS treatment.